42Matt/obywatele-towarzysze/README.md

 ---

+## Git commit message

+Feat: The new feature you're adding to a particular application
+Fix: A bug fix
+Style: Feature and updates related to styling
+Refactor: Refactoring a specific section of the codebase
+Test: Everything related to testing
+Docs: Everything related to documentation
+Chore: Regular code maintenance.

+---
 ### Notes from example withStyledComponents next.js

 When wrapping a [Link](https://nextjs.org/docs/api-reference/next/link) from `next/link` within a styled-component, the [as](https://styled-components.com/docs/api#as-polymorphic-prop) prop provided by `styled` will collide with the Link's `as` prop and cause styled-components to throw an `Invalid tag` error.
 To avoid this, you can either use the recommended [forwardedAs](https://styled-components.com/docs/api#forwardedas-prop) prop from styled-components or use a different named prop to pass to a `styled` Link.